Select Type of Degree:

 A program that focuses on the scientific principles related to the cultivation of garden and ornamental plants, including fruits, vegetables, flowers, and landscape and nursery crops.
 Includes instruction in specific types of plants, such as citrus; breeding horticultural varieties; physiology of horticultural species; and the scientific management of horticultural plant development and production through the life cycle.

-While Horticultural Science has degrees up to the Masters degree, the majority of students study towards a Bachelors degree.
+While Horticultural Science has degrees up to the Masters degree, the majority of students study towards a Masters degree.
 Students study Horticultural Science all around the US, though the major at the Masters degree level has the most graduates in Florida.
 The average annual income for an undergraduate degree in Horticultural Science is $45,600.

 These are the highest paying careers for Horticultural Science majors.